The choice of Planck CMB likelihood in cosmological analyses: Planck likelihoods

 The official \pliklegacy product is also released in a compressed form (PL20), known as `\plik-\lite' and labeled throughout here as \pliklegacy-\lite, which marginalizes over foreground and calibration parameters and systematics templates to produce a reduced data vector that retains the CMB-only cosmological constraining power while improving computational efficiency.

 The \camspecnpipe\ likelihood is constructed from five unbinned angular power spectra: three TT cross-spectra ($143\times143$, $143\times217$, and $217\times217$\,GHz), and coadded TE and EE spectra built from the \npipe maps.
 The $143\times143$\,GHz TT spectrum, as well as the TE and EE spectra, span the multipole range $30 < \ell < 2000$, while the $143\times217$ and $217\times217$\,GHz TT spectra cover $500 < \ell < 2500$.
-The polarization spectra are formed by inverse-noise-variance weighting of all cross-spectra between 100, 143, and 217\,GHz; and only cross-spectra are used in the construction of the likelihood, avoiding the noise bias associated with auto-spectra.
+The polarization spectra are formed by inverse-noise-variance weighting of all cross-spectra between 100, 143, and 217\,GHz; and only cross-\onreview{split} spectra are used in the construction of the likelihood, avoiding the noise bias associated with auto-spectra. \onreview{This means any likelihood spectrum is built up only of A$\times$B spectra, where A and B are the different detector set splits chosen by \npipe.}

 One of the main difference with \pliklegacy\ --- beyond the use of different sets of maps --- is that significant foreground removal is done at map level and not modelled in the likelihood.
 This pre-cleaning includes both masking and the use of additional frequency channels to suppress foreground contamination.
 For example, a relatively conservative Galactic mask is applied to the NPIPE maps, especially at low Galactic latitudes, to reduce contamination from diffuse foregrounds.
 This is sufficient to render post-cleaning dust residuals negligible, even at the most contaminated frequency used in this likelihood (e.g., at 217\,GHz).
 In temperature, maps are cleaned by template subtraction using higher-frequency maps dominated by thermal dust emission, and by masking bright sources.
 In polarization, only masking is applied.
 These steps reduce the residual foreground contamination to a level where explicit modelling in polarization becomes unnecessary and the spectra can be co-added across frequencies to inject in the likelihood a single CMB-only spectrum.